netantman/machine-learning/meta-learning/ML-workflow.md

     - What value is added for the business?
     - If a wrong prediction is made, how does it impact the business?
 - [Scope](problem-definition/scoping.ipynb) of the project.
-    - How good does it need to be so as to considered a success?
     - Are there **benchmarks**?
 Human-level performance?
     - Are there reasons (economically or common-sense) that the data has informative information about the dependent variable?
+    - How good does it need to be so as to considered a success?
+What is the **hurdle rate**?
 - System Limitations
     - What is the **budget**?
     - What is the **latency** needed?